UrosUZH/aml2025-group-23/PROBLEMSETTING.md

 # Motivation & Goal

-With technology increasingly central to daily life and faster, more responsive tools replacing legacy systems, our focus is on bridging the gap between hearing-impaired individuals and computers to help them relay their thoughts more quickly and effectively.
+With technology becoming increasingly faster and central to daily life, our focus is on bridging the gap between hearing-impaired individuals and computers to help them relay their thoughts more quickly and effectively.
 The primary goal is to explore whether pretrained sign-to-text models, specifically those trained at the gloss level, can generalize to sentence-level generation in a zero-shot setup.
 This serves as a step toward understanding the limits and capabilities of current pretrained models in bridging pose-based sign language data and spoken language output.

 # Problem Setting